 You are here

-From June 15-23, experience a celebration of creativity and compassion through interactive exhibits, discussions and more.
+From June 15-23, experience a celebration of creativity and compassion through interactive art exhibits, discussions and performances.

 One major goal of By The People is to make art accessible to all, including locals and visitors.
-The best way to do that is to host free events and exhibits, and By The People delivers on its promise by making nearly everything, besides a few affordable ticketed performances, free to all.
+By The People delivers on its promise by making everything free to all.
 Just make sure to register before you embark on your adventure.

-Not only is the Arts and Industries Building open to the general public during By The People, but 11 more Smithsonian sites, including museums, the Castle, galleries and the National Zoo, will stay open late night on the longest day of the year, as part of Smithsonian's Solstice Saturday.
+Not only is the Arts and Industries Building open to the general public during By The People, but many more Smithsonian museums will stay open late night on the longest day of the year as part of Smithsonian's Solstice Saturday.
 Enjoy special programming including exhibition access, live music and lots more.

 In addition to focusing on art and human creativity, the festival puts human connection front and center.
 The goal is to engender dialogue amongst everyone by uniting individuals from all walks of life.
 The festival will even include a day of dialogues set in the year 2039, produced in partnership with WeDC House.

 Find more official festival info, schedule and events.
 Explore more of DC’s vibrant arts and culture scene, catch The Arts District video series and discover museums, neighborhood murals and theaters where local creatives find their inspiration.